Skip to main content

 Achievements and Outcomes to Date

-• Started a discussion about disclosure cards and blue envelope programs (tools to help people with autism communicate with law enforcement officers).
+Initiated a conversation about disclosure cards and blue envelope programs (tools to help people with autism communicate with law enforcement officers).

 Expected System Change as a Result